caleorourke/orange/pages/product-planning.md

 ---
 layout: pages
-heading: Product Planning
+title: Product Planning
-intro: Transform strategic objectives into tactical inertia.
+tagline: Transform strategic objectives into tactical inertia.
 date: Jan 31, 2015
 order: 5
 baseurl: "../../"
 ---

-Even the simplest product can be a huge undertaking when you `consider` that it takes just one wrong turn to throw everything off course.
+Even the simplest product can be a huge undertaking when you consider that it takes just one wrong turn to throw everything off course.
 But rather than trying to make course correction along the way, these sections help identify the best course in hopes of getting you there smoothly and intact.

 ---